 (You should also test different audiences, to find the most profitable target audience for your ads).

 Once you’ve created the ad, just hit Confirm to launch your ad.

 Step 7: Tracking results

-This article only scratches the surface on how to run Facebook ads.
-As you get more experience, we highly recommend you continue learning more about Facebook ads.
+This article only scratches the surface on how to run Facebook Ads for Amazon products.
+As you get more digital marketing experience, we highly recommend you continue learning more.
 Here are some great resources: